maloong2022/blog/src/content/blog/algo-linear-array.md

   - linear
   - array
 ogImage: ""
-description: The Algorithm of array.
+description: It's about the data struct of linear -- array and the Algorithm on it.
 ---

 ### 数组